Dan Majesky and his wife, Leah, were a part of that statistic for a long time.

 Learn more about the history of IVF:

-History of/look into in vitro fertilization
+History of in vitro fertilization

 Dad-to-be reveals how heartbreaking it can be trying to conceive in raw, emotional Facebook post

 1st March 1969: Dr Robert Edwards with his team at Cambridge in the early days of research into in vitro fertilisation.
 (Photo by Central Press/Getty Images)

 NEW YORK - AUGUST 15: Doctors perform a laparoscopy on a woman August 15, 1988 in preparation for in vitro fertilization.
 (Photo by Yvonne Hemsey/Getty Images)

 Louise Brown (top) from England, the first in-vitro baby born 15 years ago, hugs other children born with the help of in-vitro fertilization during a get together at Columbia-Presbyterian Hospital to promote the program 05 October 1993.
 With Brown, from L to R, are Laura Valenti, 2, Phoebe Maddox, 2, and Monica Hendricks, 5.
 (Photo credit should read RACHEL COBB/AFP/Getty Images)

 Nepalese nurses care for the countries first test-tube twin babies (C) at the In-Vitro Fertilization Centre of Om Hospital near Kathmandu 04 March 2005.
 Kumudini Koirala gave birth to twince baby boys weighing 2.7kg and 3kg respectively.
 The births came as good news for Nepal, which has been in a state of crisis since King Gyanendra seized power on 01February, and launched a crackdown on the independent media amid an increasingly deadly Maoist insurgency.
 AFP PHOTO/DEVENDRA M SINGH (Photo credit should read DEVENDRA M SINGH/AFP/Getty Images)